khamzatMurj/10-kubernetes/Notes.md

 ./install.sh
 ```

-To uninstall the services we have execute a `helm uninstall` command for each service.
+To uninstall the services we have to execute a `helm uninstall` command for each service.
 Compared to `kubectl apply` or `kubectl delete` which allow to deploy or delete all the services with one command, this is not really elegant.

 But there is another way of doing these tasks, which is using a Helmfile.